sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_api_code_samples/administration_api_code_samples.md

 <img src="assets/apics30.png" width="800"/>

 ### Running the "create-workspace-permission.js" script

-Open the file `.env` and update the value for `WORKSPACEID` that we recieved from the `create-workspace.js` script
+Open the file `.env` and update the value for `WORKSPACEID` that we received from the `create-workspace.js` script

 Save the change.